This website provides information for general purposes only.Read our full disclaimer

 Risk BandPE FundsVC FundsTotal

-ConservativeQuadrantis Credits & Bonds, Quadrantis PE II, Portugal Yield3
+ConservativeQuadrantis Credits & Bonds, Quadrantis PE II, Pela Terra II3

-AggressiveMercúrio II, Fortitude II, Growth BlueCrown, Digital Insight, Prime Insight, IMGA Futurum Tech, PEEIF II, Ventures.eu8
+AggressiveMercúrio II, Fortitude II, Growth Blue, Emerald Green, Portugal Investment 1, Flex Space FundCrown, Digital Insight, Prime Insight, IMGA Futurum Tech, PEEIF II, Ventures.eu12

-Pattern: PE funds are more evenly distributed across risk bands, with a cluster in Balanced.
+Pattern: PE funds are more evenly distributed across risk bands, with clusters in both Balanced and Aggressive.
 VC funds are overwhelmingly Aggressive — consistent with earlier-stage investing but worth noting if your risk tolerance is conservative.

-Undisclosed risk bands (Greytech III, RYSE Fund) represent a data gap.
+Undisclosed risk bands (Greytech III, Greenpower Fund, New Frontiers Energy II, RYSE Fund) represent a data gap.
 Any fund that cannot clearly state its risk classification in regulatory documents warrants additional due diligence before committing capital.

 Which Fund Fits Your Profile?